aerogear/datasync-voyager/CONTRIBUTING.md

-# Contributing to Apollo Voyager Server
+# Contributing to Voyager Server

 ## Issues